Democracy Sucks: Let’s Return To contributor Voting

 Let’s do an example.

-Let’s say we have 5 units: general, stakeholder, politician, defense, and business.
+Let’s say we have 5 units: general, contributor, politician, defense, and business.

-Now let’s say each of these groups have the following voting unit percentage of the vote: defense at 5%, political at 5%, business at 20%, stakeholder at 50%, and general at 20%.
+Now let’s say each of these groups has the following voting unit percentage of the vote: defense at 5%, political at 5%, business at 20%, contributor at 50%, and general at 20%.

 Next, business.
 There are about 30 mil small businesses in the US.
 This would account for 12% of the voting age population.
 Thus, the business owners also get nearly twice the say at 20%.

-Next, we chop up the total into two groups: stakeholders get 125 million and general get 125 million.
-However, all of the above units need to be removed from their respective groups.
-We’ll estimate 99,500,000 total for stakeholders and 115 million general voters.
+Next, we chop up the total into two groups: contributors get 125 million and general get 125 million.
+However, all the above units need to be removed from their respective groups.
+We’ll estimate 99,500,000 total for contributors and 115 million general voters.

-Through these calculations we can see that stakeholders would roughly account for 39.8% of the population.
+Through these calculations, we can see that contributors would roughly account for 39.8% of the population.
 Yet we give them 50% of the vote.
 This works very well: they are slightly above par with their vote.
-Defense, political, and business each get a slight bit more as a percentage return but the stakeholders are not harmed in any way.
+Defense, political, and business each get a slight bit more as a percentage return, but the contributors are not harmed in any way.

 We are left with the general unit.
 They were calculated as 46% of the vote.
 However, they only receive 20% of the vote.
 This drives down the potential for mob-rule and welfare-dependent majority voting.

 This is just one example of how it could work.
-We could give more voting percentage to stakeholders and take away some from other groups, or vice versa.
+We could give more voting percentage to contributors and take away some from other groups, or vice versa.
 We could knock the general voting group down to 10% even.
-Really, the stakeholder voting system could work however we want it.
+Really, the contributor voting system could work however we want it.